chiro-hiro/thedivine/README.md

 # The Divine

-A smart contract which allowed us to generate and secure pseudo-random numbers and for the lowest cost.
+A smart contract which allowed us to generate and secure pseudo-random numbers for the lowest cost.
 All processes and algorithms are transparent and open to everyone.
 The algorithm is thus safe and acceptable for a wide range of PRNG applications and situations where the cost to manipulate outweigh the transaction value.

 # Disclaimer